Start times of Olympic tennis matches shifted to avoid extreme Tokyo heat

 Before the coronavirus pandemic took the headlines, Tokyo's summer heat was a major talking point and risk factor for the Olympics.

-To alleviate the danger to marathon and race walk competitors, all of their events were relocated to Sapporo, on Japan’s northernmost island of Hokkaido where the summer weather is normally cooler than the capital.
+To alleviate the danger to marathon and race walk competitors, all of their events were relocated to Sapporo, where the summer weather is normally cooler than in the capital.
 They are set to take place over the final four days of the games.

 Daily temperatures there this week are unseasonably warm, though, with Sapporo forecast to see days of 32 C almost all of the next seven days.